 Don’t forget to have your VC or RVC award Achievement Points to your HQ Staff (this function is only available to VCs and RVCs).
 If your VC is unable to commit to having this done within the same time frame as reporting, reach out to VO.
 See the Appendix on Awarding Achievement Points as an RVC for this process.

 Another reporting consideration is the After Action Report.
-The After Action Report should be filed within one month of the end of the convention.
+The After Action Report should be filed within one week of the end of the convention, per the most current revision of the Venture-Officer Agreement.
+Should you need additional time to file the report, it is your responsibility to reach out to the Organized Play Coordinator to explain the circumstances behind the request for additional time.
 Failure to file the After Action Report (AAR) within 30 days may cause Organized Play to refuse your future support requests.
 Provided you file your AAR, you are eligible to receive a $50 voucher (given out by OP quarterly) as a way to thank you for your time, effort, and any expenditure of funds for planning the convention.
 Venture-Lieutenants are eligible to receive one voucher per year.
 Venture Captains are eligible to receive two vouchers per year.
 At this time, filing your AAR late does not disqualify you from being voucher eligible, but it may become a disqualifier in the future.

 It may also be advisable to keep a “Key Learnings” document for yourself of things that occurred or that you learned from the beginning of the planning through the final submission of the After Action Report.
 This way if you are involved with the convention again in the future, you can refer back to the document as a way to not only give a refresher of what to expect, but as a way to possibly suggest improvements to the convention planners (for instance, if the volunteer sign-up process is too involved, you may be able to suggest changes or at least ask questions about it based on your past experiences).